agocorona/haste-perch/README.md

 How it works
 ------------

-The basic element is a "builder" that has a "hole" parameter and a IO action about what element will be created.
+The basic element is a "builder" that has a "hole" parameter and a IO action which creates the DOM element.
 The hole will receive the parent (Elem) of the element/s that will be created by the builder.
-So a builder can be considered like a perch that has other perchs that hang from it. either a single element or an entire tree.
+So a builder can be considered like a perch that has other perchs that hang from it.
+Either a no one or an entire tree.

-the call `nelem` (new element) is a perch that creates a single tag element.
-Upon created, it  is added to the parent and return itself as parent of the next elements that can be hooked.
-To append two elements, both are added to the parent.
+the call `nelem` (new element) is a perch that creates a single DOM element.
+Upon created, it  is added to the parent and return itself as parent of the next elements that can be hooked from it if `child` is used.
+When appending two elements, both are added to the parent.

 The Monad instance is there in order to use the do notation, that add a new level of syntax, in the style of the package blaze-html.
 This monad invokes the same appending mechanism.

-A perch is a generalization of a list and it is handled in the same way;
+A perch is a generalization of a list and it is handled in the same way.

-while a list is an unary tree, perch create n-ary trees.
+While a list is an unary tree, perch create n-ary trees.
 While in a list the monoid instance add child nodes down in the only direction that it can grow, the perch monoid add childs at the same level, horizontally.
 Is the `child` primitive the one that creates branches down.